 Just like Granny made!

-Recipe to bake traditional Scottish shortbread biscuits with ingredients and baking directions to make 12 fingers
+Recipe to bake traditional Scottish shortbread biscuits with ingredients and baking directions to make 12 fingers or rounds

 Traditional Scottish shortbread recipe that is best eaten with a wee dram!